veebch/btcticker/README.md

 - Button 3: Invert Display
 - Button 4: Cycle through the fiat currencies listed in config.yaml

-Update frequency can be changed in the config.yaml file (default is 600 seconds).
+Update frequency can be changed in the configuration file (default is 300 seconds).

 # Configuration